condense9/hark-lang/README.md

 **Teal is alpha quality - unstable, but usable**

+Getting started:
+- Clone this repository
+- `poetry install`
-Clone this repository, and then see [the hello example](examples/hello) to get started.
+- See [the hello example](examples/hello) to get started

 *Do not be afraid, the parentheses will not harm you.*